 A resident of Coeur d’Alene, Idaho from a young age, Jason Underdahl has attended a number of colleges in the U.S. and was chosen to travel abroad and represent his university in their international-studies program.
 Currently a senior psychology student at the University of Idaho, after graduation, he plans to continue his studies in a post-graduate program.

 Jason joined the team at Innercept to gain additional experience in the field of psychology and quickly came to love his job.
 Working as a team-manager-in-training, he enjoys spending time with the residents, helping them overcome challenges to grow and achieve their goals.
 Jason’s passion for life and serving others make him a valuable asset to the Innercept team.

 Josh Martin, BA

-Manager, Systems and Operations
+Manager, Personnel and Operations

 Josh Martin was born and raised in the Pacific Northwest.
 Between mountain biking in the summer and snowmobiling in the winter as a youth, he found a passion for working with children through parks and recreation and after-school programs.

 His interest in kinesiology and its effects on daily life grew. and Josh sought out college opportunities in that field.
 Josh attended Northwest Nazarene University (NNU) graduating with a bachelor’s degree in recreational program management, facility management and a minor in coaching.
 During this time, he played soccer, managed elementary-age summer camps and worked with Boys and Girls Club.

 In recent years, Josh has continued to work with youth in various settings, including helping struggling students find resources for success locally, coaching soccer and managing a soccer-training facility.
 Since joining Innercept in 2015, Josh has worked multiple campuses in different roles and currently manages the team at the adolescent campus.
 Through his knowledge, passion and experience, Josh works to positively affect change in the lives of those around him.